Xiaoliang Sunney Xie

-Xiaoliang Sunney Xie (谢晓亮; born 24 June 1962) is a Chinese biophysicist well known for his contributions to the fields of single-molecule biophysical chemistry, coherent Raman Imaging and single-molecule genomics.
+Xiaoliang Sunney Xie (谢晓亮 (Xiè Xiǎoliàng); born 24 June 1962) is a Chinese biophysicist well known for his contributions to the fields of single-molecule biophysical chemistry, coherent Raman Imaging and single-molecule genomics.
+He is the Director of Changping Laboratory, a newly established national scientific research institution in Beijing focused on life sciences innovation.
+He also serves as Lee Shau-kee Professor and Head of the Faculty of Sciences at Peking University.

 In 2023, Xie renounced his U.S. citizenship in order to reclaim his Chinese citizenship.

 Early life

 Xie was born in Beijing in 1962 with ancestral roots in Hepu County, Guangxi.
 He received his B.Sc. in chemistry from Peking University in 1984, and his Ph.D. in physical chemistry in 1990 from University of California at San Diego.
 After a brief postdoctoral appointment at University of Chicago, he joined Pacific Northwest National Laboratory, where he rose from senior research scientist to chief scientist.
-In 1998, he became the first tenured professor recruited by Harvard University among Chinese scholars who came to the United States since Chinese economic reform.
+In 1998, he became the first tenured professor recruited by Harvard University among Chinese scholars who came to the United States since the reform and opening up.

 Research

 He had been the Mallinckrodt Professor of Chemistry and Chemical Biology at Harvard University until 2018, when he became the Lee Shau-kee Professor of Peking University.
 He was the Director of Biomedical Pioneering Innovation Center (BIOPIC) in 2010–2021, and the Director of Beijing Advanced Innovation Center for Genomics (ICG) in 2016–2021, both at Peking University.

 As a pioneer of single-molecule biophysical chemistry, Coherent Raman scattering microscopy, and single-cell genomics, he made major contributions to the emergence of these fields.
 Furthermore, he has made significant advances on medical applications of label-free optical imaging and single-cell genomics.
-In particular, his inventions in single-cell genomics have been used in in vitro fertilization benefited thousands of families by avoiding the transmission of monogenic diseases to their newborns.
+In particular, his inventions in single-cell genomics have been used in in vitro fertilization benefited tens of thousands of families by avoiding the transmission of monogenic diseases to their newborns.
+During the COVID-19 pandemic, Sunney quickly responded to this public health crisis by applying high-throughput single cell sequencing to identify highly potent neutralizing antibodies.
+His team developed a broad-spectrum antibody drug against all existent SARS-CoV-2 variants, which has saved many lives in China.

 More than fifty of his students and post-doctorates have become professors at major universities around the world, and two are co-founders of start-up companies.

 Professor Xie's current research interests include the following scientific, technological, and medical areas: